 Solid wood floors have been a popular addition throughout the home for many years and can perfectly complement a wide range of styles.
 So even on the odd occasion that you do decide to update your décor, you can rely on your wooden flooring to fit right in.
-According to Posh Flooring (operating in the UK) the latest innovation in wooden flooring is the introduction of engineered wood, which has the same look and feel as solid wood but is both more affordable and more environmentally friendly.
+According to some manufacturers the latest innovation in wooden flooring is the introduction of engineered wood, which has the same look and feel as solid wood but is both more affordable and more environmentally friendly.

 As various trends come and go, we return to the same natural materials time and time again in the world of interior design.
 Features such as oak furniture, granite worktops and exposed beams can help to create a look that is both beautiful and functional, and is far less likely to go out of fashion than manmade materials like polymers.

 There are certain periods in style history that instantly bring a particular color to mind; think 60’s orange and brown curtains or 70’s avocado sinks.
 Bright colors run in distinct trends, and it is only a matter of time before they stop being chic and start looking old fashioned and behind the times.
 A neutral palette will help you to create a timeless elegance, but if you really want to add a splash of color try to do so through relatively minor purchases such as cushions, throws and other items that can be replaced and updated more regularly.